 It includes coverage for employee mental health conditions, cost of approved medications and access to a carefully selected panel of qualified mental health professionals.
-This new Mental Wellness Plan is available to employers that have a medical plan insured with Aviva.
+This new Mental Wellness Plan is available to employers that have a medical plan insured with Singlife.

-Much like the Chubb Work from Home insurance plan, this Mental Wellness Plan by Mercer and Aviva targets employers that are looking to offer their employees an insurance plan that provides mental health coverage.
+Much like the Chubb Work from Home insurance plan, this Mental Wellness Plan by Mercer and Singlife targets employers that are looking to offer their employees an insurance plan that provides mental health coverage.

 AXA has partnered with Naluri, a digital therapeutics company, to offer a digital health coaching programme with a focus on mental well-being for their customers.